sipin/gorazor/README.md

 # GoRazor

-GoRazor is the Go port of the razor template engine originated from [asp.net world](http://weblogs.asp.net/scottgu/archive/2010/07/02/introducing-razor.aspx).
+GoRazor is the Go port of the razor view engine originated from [asp.net](http://weblogs.asp.net/scottgu/archive/2010/07/02/introducing-razor.aspx) in 2011, and it's ususally considered as the

 In summay, it's:

 * Consice syntax
-* Able to mix go code in template
+* Able to mix go code in view template
   * import & call arbitrary go module & functions
   * Insert code block
 * Use code generation approach
   * No reflection overhead
   * Go compiler validation for free
-* Strong type template model
+* Strong type view model
-* Support template embedding
+* Support embedding
 * Template layout (in progress)

 # Usage